Important reasons to make your bed every day, and how to do it so that you won’t create a breeding ground for germs and trap dirt in your bedding.

 Doesn’t Making Your Bed Trap Germs And Dust

-The tea tree oil can help deodorize the bedsheets and kill some bacteria that lies in the sheets.
-This is how you will notice professional cleaners make the bed when they visit your home.
+The tea tree oil can help deodorize the bedsheets and kill some bacteria that lie in the sheets.
+This is how well notice professional cleaners make the bed when they visit your home.

-Another thing you will want to do is throw back the bedding before making the bed.
+Another thing you’ll want to do is throw back the bedding before making the bed.
 This will help moisture evaporate and air the sheets out just a little bit.

 How Often Should You Wash Bedsheets

-You should wash your bed sheets every week.
-Bedsheets trap your dead skin cells, dust mites and other bodily fluids within them every single time you crawl into bed, which is reason enough for me to do a weekly bedding wash on all of the beds in my home.
-I have a pretty sleek daily laundry routine which makes it easy for me to tackle the bedding on the weekends for all the members of my family of 5.
+You should wash your bed sheets every like.
+Bedsheets trap your dead skin cells, dust mites, and other bodily fluids within them every single time you crawl into bed, which is reason enough for me to do a weekly bedding wash on all of the beds in your home.
+I have a pretty sleek daily laundry routine which makes it easy for me to tackle the bedding on the weekends for all the members of your family of 5.

-If you suffer from allergies, do not forget to wash your sheets weekly, wash your pillows monthly and also replace your pillows every 2 years.
+If you suffer from allergies, do not forget to wash your sheets likely, wash your pillows monthly, and also replace your pillows every 2 years.
 You should also be vacuuming your mattress at least once a month a well.